-If you’re comparing the Studio to a traditional all-in-one, though, you’re missing the point.
-Its real competition is a computer connected to a large Wacom or Yiynova device connected to a Mac or PC.
+Traditional all-in-ones are only half the competition, however.
+Another choice is a computer connected to a large Wacom or Yiynova device.
 A high-quality, 27-inch Wacom Cinteq with touch and stylus support will set you back at least $2,000 on its own, and that’s if you get a deal.
 Suddenly, the Studio doesn’t look so expensive.

 How long will it last?

 Hardware is one of the Studio’s pain points.
-The timing of its release forced Microsoft to use Intel Core processors that will soon be outdated, and the company also went with last-gen Nvidia hardware and a hybrid disk drive that can’t touch solid state storage speed.
+The timing of its release forced Microsoft to use Intel Core processors that will soon be outdated, and the company also went with last-gen Nvidia hardware and a hybrid disk drive.

-These may limit the Studio’s appeal over the years.
+These slightly outdated components may limit the Studio’s appeal over the years.
 The hard drive will seem positively ancient in five years, and the graphics solution may quickly fall behind.